 As you can tell by now, all of these milk substitutes have their own variety of health benefits and unique flavors.
-You don’t need to worry about sacrificing your calcium intake, and they’re proven to be versatile in the kitchen by having the ability to incorporate themselves into an assortment of cooking styles.
+You don’t need to worry about sacrificing your calcium intake, and they can incorporate themselves into an assortment of cooking styles.

-There’s no reason why you can’t make the switch over from dairy as there are certainly enough options to keep things exciting in the kitchen while maintaining ketosis!
+There’s no reason why you can’t make the switch over from dairy.
+There are certainly enough options to keep things exciting in the kitchen while maintaining ketosis!

 Vitamin E and cardiovascular disease.
 Saremi A1, Arora R. Am J Ther.
 2010 May-Jun;17(3):e56-65. doi: 10.1097/MJT.0b013e31819cdc9a.